 Learner's Permit Test: Information for students

 A driver's licence is one of the most valuable privileges anyone can have.
-Students successfully completing the Keys for Life program are provided with the opportunity to undertake the legitimate Learner's Permit Test (Test) at school.
-Those who pass are granted exemptions for the Learner's Permit application process under the authorisation of the WA Department of Transport.
+Students successfully completing the Keys for Life program are provided with the opportunity to undertake the Learner's Permit Test at school.
+Those who pass are granted exemptions for the Learner's Permit application process by the WA Department of Transport.

-- Road Rules and Theory Test Quiz (Department of Transport)
+- Theory Test Sample Quizzes (Department of Transport)

 - Drive Safe Handbook (Department of Transport)

-In Western Australia, the Department of Transport Driver and Vehicle Services (DVS), and selected Australia Post Offices, process Learner’s Permit applications between 8:30am – 3:45pm, Mondays to Fridays.
+In Western Australia, Learner’s Permit applications are processed between 8:30am – 3:45pm, Mondays to Fridays at Driver and Vehicle Services (DVS) centres.
 Students presenting a valid* Keys for Life certificate during the Learner's Permit application process will be eligible to receive the following exemptions from Transport DVS:

-- An exemption from undertaking the Computerised Theory Test (CTT) at the DVS centre.
+- An exemption from sitting, passing and paying for the Computerised Theory Test (CTT) at the DVS centre.